more than four decades, parents have met with Dr. Haiman to resolve child and

 competent psychosocial developmental knowledge that can be applied to the

 individual child and family situation.
+He works with clients and their attorneys to develop court room strategies, based on childrearing research.
 In particular, he specializes in promoting

 child custody attachment parenting and aiding with child custody visitation.